magento/merchdocs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 If you are fixing a GitHub issue, note it using GitHub keyword format (https://help.github.com/en/articles/closing-issues-using-keywords#closing-an-issue-in-a-different-repository) to close the issue when this pull request is merged.
 Example: `Fixes #1234`

 `master` is the default branch.
 Merged pull requests to `master` go live on the site automatically.
 Any requested changes to content on the `master` branch must be related to the released codebase.
-Any content related to future releases goes in the `develop` branch.
+Any content related to future releases goes in a release integration branch.

 See Contribution guidelines (https://github.com/magento/merchdocs/blob/master/.github/CONTRIBUTING.md) and wiki (https://github.com/magento/merchdocs/wiki) for more information.
 -->